ietf-wg-cellar/matroska-specification/chapters.md

 # Chapters

-The Matroska Chapters system can have multiple `Editions`, and each `Edition` can consist of `Simple Chapters` where a chapter start time is used as marker in the timeline only.
+The Matroska Chapters system can have multiple `Editions`, and each `Edition` can consist of `Simple Chapters` where a chapter start time is used as a marker in the timeline only.
 An `Edition` can be more complex with `Ordered Chapters` where a chapter end timestamp is additionally used or much more complex with `Linked Chapters`.
 The Matroska Chapters system can also have a menu structure borrowed from the DVD-menu system [@?DVD-Video] or have its own built-in Matroska menu structure.